bobbihalsell/SafeUnlearning/README.md

     test: 1
   num_workers: 4
 ```
 Each mini-app only uses the arguments that it needs.
-As the dataset app is a dataset splitter, it will not use keys such as `cfg`, `background_ratio` and `forget_ratio`.
+As the dataset app is a dataset splitter, it will not use keys such as `cfg` (used for train and unlearn apps), `background_ratio` (used for LiRA only) and `forget_ratio` (used for LiRA only).
 We must specify `dataset.load_method=torchvision`, and `dataset.save_path`, as it is a mandatory argument referring to the directory to save the dataset splits to.
 Suppose we decide to save binaries to `./artifacts/`, the CIFAR ImageFolder images to `./raw` and the split symlinks to `./data`.

 Now, reviewing the `forget/classnum.yaml` file corresponding to forgetting a number from a class:
 ```